Icinga/icinga2/doc/6-distributed-monitoring.md

 Advantages:

-* Each child node comes preconfigured with the most common local checks.
+* Each child node comes configured with the most common local checks in the `conf.d` directory.
 * Central repository for zones, endpoints, hosts, and services with configuration repository import.

 Disadvantages: